-Eric Deegear, entrepreneur and investor, was forged in the fires of Texas and currently travels the world, working remotely on his businesses from all over the globe.
+Eric Deegear, entrepreneur and business coach, was forged in the fires of Texas and currently lives in Boise, Idaho, building his part of the Deegear family empire.

-He is the founder of a number of companies, including Brotato Games, where new and innovative card games are created for people to enjoy with their friends.
-His companies focus on making the world a better, healthier and more enjoyable place to live.
+He is the founder of a number of companies, including Deegear Coaching, where he guides entrepreneurs through personal and professional success.
+Another of his businesses, Brotato Games, is fun side game-design project, where new and innovative card games are created for people to enjoy with their friends.
+All of Eric’s ventures focus on making the world a better, healthier and more enjoyable place to live.

-Before honing his entrepreneurial chops, Eric worked as a massage therapist for 8 years, studying the body and how best to fix it when it breaks.
+Eric began honing his entrepreneurial chops as a massage therapist in 2010, which gave him great insight into the human body and how best to fix it when it breaks.
 This calm, alternative medicine side of his personality balances the eager, determined drive that fuels his ambitious appetite.
-Now a fully-fledged business owner, Eric manages several enterprises and investments that have earned him mentions on Mass Roots, prominent “weed mom blogs” and Herb.co.
+Now a fully-fledged CEO, Eric manages several enterprises and investments that have earned him mentions in industry publications and local podcasts.

-Eric lives all over the world, but enjoys coming back to Boise, Idaho where his family now lives.
-In his free moments, he can be found playing boardgames with old friends, hiking in the great outdoors or enjoying a good book in the sun.
+Eric travels often all over the world, but enjoys returning to Boise, Idaho, a place of beautiful natural settings and integrated community.
+In his free moments, he can be found dancing with friends, hiking in the great outdoors or improving his French skills.

-Where did the idea for Brotato Games come from?
+Where did the idea for Deegear Coaching come from?

 What does your typical day look like and how do you make it productive?

-I wake up around 8 o’clock and immediately write my daily to-do list, short term and long term goals in my notebook.
+Each morning, I wake up around 8 o’clock and immediately write my daily to-do list, short term and long term goals in my notebook.
 While I’m fixing breakfast and getting ready, I listen to an audiobook.
-My content of choice ranges from classic sci-fi novels to motivational self-help books.
+My content of choice ranges from fantasy and sci-fi series to motivational self-help books.
 I start my work day and use music to keep myself energized and focused.
-Phone calls and emails make up the bulk of my hustle strategy.
+Phone calls and emails make up the bulk of my work hustle.
 I take breaks to exercise and do yoga to de-stress and keep my mind from getting too fatigued.
 I end a day with some reading and journaling, or sometimes hanging out with friends and playing boardgames.

 How do you bring ideas to life?